wp-plugins/delete-custom/readme.txt

 === DeleteCustom ===
 Contributors: sisifodichoso
 Donate link: http://sisifodichoso.org/proyectos/deletecustom/
-Tags: metadata, custom, admin
+Tags: metadata, custom, admin, custom field
 Requires at least: 2.0
-Tested up to: 2.6
+Tested up to: 3.0
-Stable tag: trunk
+Stable tag: 1.1

 DeleteCustom helps you to delete the custom fields of your posts.
 Very easy to install and use.